open-cluster-management-io/policy-collection/community/README.md

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
-[Install Official Compliance Operator policy](./CA-Security-Assessment-and-Authorization/policy-compliance-operator-install.yaml) | Use the official and supported compliance operator installation, `policy-comp-operator` policy, to enable continuous compliance monitoring for your cluster.
-After you install this operator, you must select what benchmark you want to comply to, and create the appropriate objects for the scans to be run. | See [Compliance Operator](https://docs.openshift.com/container-platform/4.6/security/compliance_operator/compliance-operator-understanding.html#compliance-operator-understanding) for more details.
 [Install Upstream Compliance Operator policy](./CA-Security-Assessment-and-Authorization/policy-compliance-operator-install-upstream.yaml) | Use the upstream compliance operator installation, `policy-comp-operator` policy, to enable continuous compliance monitoring for your cluster.
 After you install this operator, you must select what benchmark you want to comply to, and create the appropriate objects for the scans to be run. | See [Compliance Operator](https://github.com/openshift/compliance-operator) for more details.

 ### Configuration Management